Pelvic floor dysfunction & physical therapy

 - Techniques of pelvic physical therapy to improve muscle and bone alignment

-- Pelvic floor muscle exercise therapy to optimize proper function
+- Pelvic floor exercises to optimize proper function

 - A painless process called biofeedback that uses small sensors and a computer monitor to help you visualize and identify muscle activity